Sasha Mitchell: Career

 Prior to acting, Mitchell was often used as a model for Bruce Weber's fashion photography.

 From 1989 to 1991, Mitchell appeared on the hit CBS prime time soap opera Dallas, as James Beaumont, the illegitimate first-born son of J. R. Ewing and his long-ago girlfriend Vanessa Beaumont.
 He made guest appearances on other series, including Rags to Riches.

 He had the title role in the 1988 film Spike of Bensonhurst and in 1994's Class of 1999 II: The Substitute.
 He starred in Kickboxer 2: The Road Back and the third and fourth installments of the film series.
 He also appeared in a 3 Musketeers commercial in 1989.

 His best-known role came on the ABC sitcom Step by Step, where he played Cody Lambert, the nephew of actor Patrick Duffy's character Frank Lambert.
 Duffy had also played the uncle of Mitchell's character on Dallas.
 Mitchell's character Cody was based on his personal life experiences.

 In the early 2000s, Mitchell acted in several films and made guest appearances on JAG, NYPD Blue, and ER.

+Personal life

+In 1990, he married Jeannette Robbins.
+The two had four children together before divorcing in 1997.

+During Mitchell's marriage to Robbins, police were called to the couple's home to investigate reports of domestic abuse.
+In 1996, Mitchell was convicted of misdemeanor battery, spousal abuse and child endangerment stemming from an altercation with his wife.
+He was given three years’ probation and ordered to perform community service and attend counseling classes for spousal abusers.
+After violating his probation, he was sentenced to 30 days in jail.